sogebot/sogeBot/docs/_master/filters/all.md

 `(list.!command.<permissionName>)` - will return list of your visible custom !commands for permission

+`(list.core.<permissionName>)` - will return list of your visible custom core commands for permission

+`(list.!core.<permissionName>)` - will return list of your visible custom core !commands for permission

 `(list.cooldown)` - will return list of your cooldowns (keywords and !commands)

 `(list.ranks)` - list of your ranks